rtconner/freshbooks-api/README.md

 // Method names are the same as found on the freshbooks API
 $fb = new Freshbooks\FreshBooksApi('client.list');

-// For complete list of arguments see FreshBooks docs.
+// For complete list of arguments see FreshBooks docs at http://developers.freshbooks.com
 $fb->post(array(
     'email' => 'some@email.com'
 ));